-Swimlane maintains a written BC/DR plan that documents the processes for triaging, remediating, and recovering from catastrophic incidents or disasters that may affect critical business processes.
+Swimlane maintains a written Business Continuity/Disaster Recovery (BC/DR) plan that documents the processes for triaging, remediating, and recovering from catastrophic incidents or disasters that may impact critical business processes.
 The BC/DR plan contains playbooks for stakeholder communication and restoration activities.
-The plan is reviewed, updated and approved annually.
-Swimlane performs and documents disaster recovery tabletop exercises which involve key personnel discussing simulated disaster scenarios in an informal setting to assess the effectiveness of the plan, identify gaps, and improve response strategies.
+The plan is reviewed, updated, and approved annually.
+Swimlane conducts and documents disaster recovery tabletop exercises, which involve key personnel discussing simulated disaster scenarios in an informal setting to assess the effectiveness of the plan, identify gaps, and refine response strategies.
 Additionally, Swimlane cloud backups are tested at least annually to verify data is accessible and readable.